Everything We Know About 'The Witcher' Season 2

 When is Season 2 coming?

 Netflix started filming Season 2 in London early this year, with a planned release sometime in 2021.
 However, like pretty much every other show and movie out there, production has been delayed because of the coronavirus -- one new member of the cast, Kristofer Hivju, actually tested positive.
-We don't know how much they got done filming or if next year's release will be delayed, but hopefully they'll be able to pick back up soon.
+The Witcher had to shut down production in March, but, luckily, the show's official Twitter account announced (in character as a certain fan favorite bard) that they will officially start back up again on August 17.

-To pass the time, all the extremely bored members of the cast and crew have been tagging each other in the "Great Witcher Bake Off," forcing their costars to bake bread or cake and post it online.
+To pass the time in quarantine, all the extremely bored members of the cast and crew had been tagging each other in the "Great Witcher Bake Off," forcing their costars to bake bread or cake and post it online.
 It all started with the show's casting director Sophie Holland, who posted a brag on her Twitter of her delicious looking bread and tagged new cast member Paul Bullion, who kicked it up a notch with some cinnamon rolls in response and a video of the process that is honestly sick.
 There's a sword involved.

 I like to #Bake between my training sessions.
 During this "Quiet time". @SophHollandCast came at me with some fine hot cross buns last week.
 My response?
 Well....it's this:— Paul Bullion (@PaulBullionLive) April 18, 2020